getodk/docs/docs/central-upgrade.rst

 .. tabs::

-  .. tab:: Default email server
+  .. tab:: Default mail server
      .. warning::
-       Before starting, read the instructions at the top of this section carefully and **make sure you are actually using the default email server**.
+       Before starting, read the instructions at the top of this section carefully and **make sure you are actually using the default mail server**.
-     .. tip:: While enabling DKIM on the default email server will improve email delivery, we strongly recommend you use a :ref:`custom mail server <central-install-digital-ocean-custom-mail>` instead.
+     .. tip:: While enabling DKIM on the default mail server will improve email delivery, we strongly recommend you use a :ref:`custom mail server <central-install-digital-ocean-custom-mail>` instead.

      #. **Copy any existing DKIM files to a new location**.